 Glamping in Ireland – Camping Pods, Yurts and Bubbles

-So you’re going camping and as previously mentioned above don’t want to spend money on equipment straight away, then glamping is for you and means you don’t have to buy a tent!
+So you’re going camping, and as previously mentioned above, don’t want to spend money on equipment immediately, then glamping is for you and means you don’t have to buy a tent!

 Suppose you want to give sleeping out under the stars a try.
-In that case, a fantastic alternative is to try out camping or glamping (Glamourous-Camping) pods, yurts and other unique places to sleep under the stars that are now available at some campsites in Ireland.
+In that case, a fantastic alternative is to try camping or glamping (Glamourous-Camping) pods, yurts and other unique places to sleep under the stars now available at some campsites in Ireland.

-Pods range from pod-like those at Kilbane Glamping in Clare with a double bed, shower and sofa, to some moderate luxury at Aran Island Glamping with sofa beds, light and heater, more basic yurt with a roof over your head at Cong Glamping.
+Pods range from pod-like those at Kilbane Glamping in Clare with a double bed, shower and sofa to some moderate luxury at Aran Island Glamping with sofa beds, light and heater, and a more basic yurt with a roof over your head at Cong Glamping.

 There are some great camping pods in the midlands, or you could try a Mongolian Yurt in Slane.